AlisonV2/av2-linked-up/README.md

 - Global html page for development purposes, with links to all the reports and documentation
 - Lighthouse reports
 - CI/CD pipeline with Github Actions
-- Preview URL generation with firebase
+- Preview URL generation with Firebase
 - Sentry monitoring
+- Firebase Performance
+- Google Cloud Monitoring
 - Google Cloud Logging
 - Better Uptime monitoring
 - Status page : <a href="https://alison-vandromme.betteruptime.com"> Here </a>